Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Introduction

 \section{Introduction}

-The aim of this work is to seek a characterisation of operators $A$ on a Hilbert space $\calH$ that generate a semigroup with a given asymptotic behaviour of the trace-norm.
-Since the trace $\norm{e^{-tA}}_1$ approaches infinity as $t$ approaches 0 (see Proposition 2.13), it is interesting to estimate this asymptotic divergence.
-For instance, we consider the form $\norm{e^{-tA}}_1= \OO_{t \downarrow 0}(f(t))\,$, for
+The aim of this paper is to seek a characterisation of operators $A$ on a Hilbert space $\calH$ that generate a semigroup with a given asymptotic behaviour of its trace-norm for small $t>0$.
+When $\calH$ is infinite dimensional, the generator $A$ of such semigroup $\{e^{-tA}\}_{t\geq 0}$, called then a Gibbs semigroup (see Definition \ref{def:GibbsSG}), is necessarily unbounded with only a discrete spectrum $\{\lambda_k(A)\}_{k \geq 1}$ such that $\abs{\lambda_k(A)} \to_{k\to \infty} \infty$.

+Since the trace-norm $\norm{e^{-tA}}_1$ approaches infinity when $t$ tends to zero (see Proposition \ref{prop-behaviour at 0}), it is interesting to estimate this asymptotic divergence.
+To this aim we consider, for instance, the \textit{ansatz}: